kslgrd/keithsilgard.com/_posts/2012-09-11-a-better-job-site.md

 ---
 layout: default
-title: "Idea: A Better Job Site"
+title: Idea: A Better Job Site
 description: "Jobs sites are all awful because none solve the basic problem: what employers want vs. what employees want are opposed."
 category: ideas
-additional_stylesheets:
-- /css/ideas.css
-sidebar_styles: minimized light
-typekit: yfd5avy
 ---
-<p class="lead">Job sites are terrible for hiring, or for finding a job.
+Job sites are terrible for hiring, or for finding a job.
 Employers create postings filled with uninformative corporate drivel, and ridiculous requirements.
 Résumés focus on bios and facile action verbs.
-There should be a better way.</p>
+There should be a better way.

 Employers and employees have aligned interests; employers need to hire and employees need a job.
 The purpose of a job site is to broker a relationship between the two, but there's no logic making the connection.
 Skills are treated as binary, you either have them or you don't.
 There's no room for priorities or emphasis.
 Making matches is a crap shoot, with neither side fully understanding what it is the other requires.

----

 So how do we improve the system?
 Let's start from the employer's side.
 I've worked — and hired — as a programmer for the last 9 years, so for this exercise, let's pretend you're hiring a web developer.
 The question we need to answer is "what type of developer do you need?"

 If you scan job sites, you'll see a common theme: every company is a "dynamic", "laid back" and "cool" place to work.
 They all need "rock star ninjas" who are "detail-driven" and "can work both independently and collaboratively" and blah blah blah.
 In short, every company needs the best, most talented people in the world.
 Next come the required skills, which is a laundry list of technologies that candidates must possess "expert knowledge" of, as well as having at least two years job experience.
 The icing on the cake is often the requirement of a degree.
 In short, employer job listings are an impossible dream so bereft of real information that no one takes them seriously.

 So how do we improve this?
 We constrain your options.
 Your company name and URL are both required; employees need to know about your company.
 Describe your company, but do it in less than 140 characters.
 Then, tell us how much you are willing to pay for this position \[[1](#footnotes)\], how much work experience you require, and what level of education prospective employees will need.

 What we're going to do with those three factors: pay, experience, and education, is assign points.
 With those points, we're going to allow you to adjust sliders for your job requirements, so you can create a more accurate picture of exactly who you're looking for.